akornatskyy/wheezy.web/doc/userguide.rst

 Please note that `wheezy.html`_ package provides optimization of widgets per template engine used.
 That optimization is provided through use of template specific constructs.
-Preprocessor for Mako templates translates widgets to Mako operations offering optimal performance.
+Preprocessor for Mako/Tenjin templates translates widgets to template engine specific operations offering optimal performance.

 If you are using template engine with preprocessing you can eliminate need to wrap widgets explicitely in your handler (since all calls to widgets in template are replaced with appropriate template native constructs).

 Read more about available widgets in `wheezy.html`_ package.